roberthansen/ra_filings/README.txt

       used to open corresponding annual and monthly reports and filings.
-      Quotation marks are not needed when inputting the date into the configuration file. lse_map_file -- The location of the lse map file, such as "'C:\Users\Myself\ResourceAdequacy\lse_map.csv'"
+      Quotation marks are not needed when inputting the date into the configuration file. planning_reserve_margin -- The margin of additional required capacity beyond forecasted load, for example 0.15 meaning LSEs will be required to provide 15% more capacity than the forecast load for a given month. demand_response_multiplier -- The coefficient to apply to capacity provided through demand response programs when assessing supply against forecast load transmission_loss_adder_pge --  The coefficient to apply to lse_map_file -- The location of the lse map file, such as "'C:\Users\Myself\ResourceAdequacy\lse_map.csv'"
       Single quotation marks around paths are recommended, especially if the